All Calls Are Free and Confidential

 Learning to recognize your triggers and planning for how to deal with them can assure that you will not be controlled by them.
 In short, taking stock of the people, places, and situations that you associate with using drugs will make it possible to avoid the associations these places present with using drugs.

 One of the best ways to maintain your path of recovery is to have a supportive group of people in your corner.
 Other people who are going through the same struggles can be the best sources of strength in negotiating a potential relapse.

 Plan for the Worst

-This may sound alarmist and pessimistic, but you need to have a plan in place in case you stumble and use.
+This may sound alarmist and pessimistic, but you need to have a plan in place in case you stumble and use it.
 Using the drug is not the end of recovery.
-What you need is a plan for having medical and other professional intervention in place.
+What you need is a plan for having medical and other professional interventions in place.
 You should have a list of supportive people you can contact.
 Having these things in place will make it possible for you to re-establish your recovery.